-I am White, first generation Polish Canadian.
-I identify as cis-gendered, a hetero-normative female, in a long-term monogamous relationship approved by church and state.
+I am white, first generation Polish Canadian.
+I identify as a cisgender hetero-normative female, in a long-term monogamous relationship approved by church and state.
 I am able-bodied.

 I am a birth-mother of three children.

 I am a lover of people and nature.
 I am a spiritual seeker and student.

 I am a writer, a musician, a compassionate presence.

 In my life I have had a number of pivotal experiences, which have come together to guide my understanding of the world, and in particular my vocation and responsibilities.

 As a social worker and a family therapist, I am first and foremost committed to being a listener, an encourager, a compassionate presence, and a co-creator of hope.